PHart3/2-groups-agda/Final/README.md

 *macOS Sequoia 15.4.1, Apple M1 chip, 16 GB of RAM*

-The type-checking takes about 167 minutes in total (see [stats.md](stats.md)).
+The type-checking takes about 255 minutes in total (see [stats.md](stats.md)).
 Note that macOS, unlike Linux, dynamically alters the size of the swap space as the process runs.
 This is crucial because the type-checking uses as much as 28 GB of physical memory.
 Therefore, you will need to increase your machine's swap space if you have under 28 GB of available RAM.

 **Important:** Comment out the final three imports in `Final-thms` to reduce the amount of type-checking by over half.
-Doing so will check all relevant type equivalences but not the biequivalence.
+Doing so will check all relevant type equivalences but not the biequivalence (which takes up most of the total time).

 ## License